What Is The Universal Solvent

 Q: Can water dissolve gold?

 A: Pure water cannot dissolve gold.
-However, aqua regia, a highly corrosive mixture of concentrated nitric acid and hydrochloric acid, can dissolve gold.
+That said, aqua regia, a highly corrosive mixture of concentrated nitric acid and hydrochloric acid, can dissolve gold.
 The nitric acid acts as an oxidizer to form gold ions (Au3+), which are then complexed by hydrochloric acid to form tetrachloroaurate(III) anions ([AuCl4]-), preventing the precipitation of gold.

 Q: What is a "supersaturated" solution?